hrithikgautham/personalsite/content/about.md

   name = "Hugo Authors"
 +++

 Hello there!
 My name is **B Siddhartha**.
 I love solving problems and and tinkering with electronics.
-Currently I am an undergraduate student at RVCE studying Electronics and Communication with a concentration in automation, IoT .
-In my free time I like to build projects and play guitar
+I am Currently working as Productivity Engineer at [Target](https://target.com).
+In my free time I enjoy building projects and playing guitar.

-If there are any Internship Opportunities available at your company please feel free to reach out to me on Twitter or shoot me an email - mail [at] bsid [dot] io .
+If you have any queries please feel free to reach out to me on Twitter or shoot me an email - mail [at] bsid [dot] io .